 Add the cauliflower to the hot pan and season generously with salt and fresh-ground black pepper.
 Stir fry the cauliflower, turning it over often, until it's starting to soften and lose the raw taste, about 3-4 minutes.
 (Taste a little to see if it's done to your liking; I prefer it still slightly crisp.)
 Turn off the heat, stir in the green onions, and serve immediately.

-Cauliflower rice is a great dish for any phase of the South Beach Diet and most any other low-carb eating plan, including Paleo!
+Cauliflower rice is a great dish for most any low-carb eating plan, including Paleo, Whole 30, and the South Beach Diet!

 Find More Recipes Like This One: